 Perform clerical duties for courts of law, municipalities, or governmental licensing agencies and bureaus.
 May prepare docket of cases to be called; secure information for judges and court; prepare draft agendas or bylaws for town or city council; answer official correspondence; keep fiscal records and accounts; issue licenses or permits; and record data, administer tests, or collect fees.

 People in this career work in these sectors.

-Overall employment of information clerks is projected to grow 2 percent from 2020 to 2030, slower than the average for all occupations.
-Despite limited employment growth, about 156,800 openings for information clerks are projected each year, on average, over the decade.
+Overall employment of information clerks is projected to show little or no change from 2021 to 2031.
+Despitelimitedemployment growth, about 173,100 openings for information clerks are projected each year, on average, over the decade.
 Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.